Honest Masterworks Review 2025: How NOT to Invest in Art

 The fact that some pieces of artwork have greatly appreciated is irrelevant to their returns or your returns since they will be buying ‘blue chip art’ that has already gone through that massive growth period.

-It would be like eTrade posting charts of Amazon, Google, and Apple on their front page: “Open an account with us, you could have bought these stocks and got 1,000% returns!” eTrade had nothing to do with it and neither did Masterworks.
+It would be like e-Trade posting charts of Amazon, Google, and Apple on their front page: “Open an account with us, you could have bought these stocks and got 1,000% returns!” eTrade had nothing to do with the returns and neither did Masterworks.

 Blockchain